superwofy/E9X-M-CAN-Integration-Module/README.md

 * Turn on heated seats below a set temperature.
 * Turn on heated steering below a set temperature.
 * Keep time and date in RTC and set back if KOMBI is reset (30G_F, battery removed/flat, coding, etc.).
-	-> After uploading to Teensy, set the time manually/with ISTA to initialize the RTC to the same time.
+	* After uploading to Teensy, set the time in iDrive/ISTA to synchronize the RTC to the same time.
 * Close the exhaust flap before engine start to reduce start noise.
 * Reduce audio volume when opening doors.
 Restore when closing.
 * Dim corresponding front DRL when indicator is on.